Why Pepper?

 Nexo Standards is seeking to standardise, at an international level, all technical interfaces used in cashless payments through state-of-the-art, open protocols.
 We have briefly listed and explained these key protocols here for you:

 The aim is for this protocol to become a standard, international interface between acceptors and acquirers.
-The standard allows for both a direct connection between traders and acquirers as well as the traditional version via a Payment Service Provider (PSP).
+The standard allows for both a direct connection between retailers and acquirers as well as the traditional version via a Payment Service Provider (PSP).
 This should simplify Multi-Acquiring strategies and enable greater compliance across national borders.

-The Nexo protocol for traders defines a whole series of interfaces between payment terminal and the POS system.
+The Nexo protocol for retailers defines a whole series of interfaces between payment terminal and the POS system.
 This provides for clear separation between the ERP and the payment process, supports different payment and customer loyalty programmes and offers a uniform approach to different technical environments.

 This open protocol serves as an interface between a Terminal Management System (TMS) and a payment system.
-The new interface supports the configuration and management of all terminals and should mean that traders are no longer bound to certain manufacturers due to lock-in effects.
+The new interface supports the configuration and management of all terminals and should mean that retailers are no longer bound to certain manufacturers due to lock-in effects.

 The ISO 20022 standard was developed as a common standard for the finance industry to bring uniformity to the communication of information across various segments of the sector.